Social status laws in Japan

 In some cases, however, a samurai might give up his "buke" (warrior family) status and become a farmer (nōmin ”_–¯), craftsman (kōnin Hl), or merchant (shōnin ¤l).
 And at times, a farmer, craftsman, or merchant might join the ranks of another status, including samurai.
 Marriage and adoption were probably the most common avenues of status migration, even among influential farmers and merchants who aspired to be samurai retainers.

 As the pre-Meiji class/caste system gave way to the new lineage status system, domain lords and a few other higher-ranking samurai became members of the new nobility (kazoku).
-Some lower ranking samurai were given stipends and the nominal status of gentry (shizoku), while soldier-class samurai and everyone else -- farmers, craftsmen, and merchants -- became just "ordinary people" or "commoners" (heimin).
+Some lower ranking samurai were given stipends and the nominal status of gentry (shizoku).
+Soldier-class samurai became soldiers (sotsu), and everyone else -- farmers, craftsmen, and merchants -- became just "ordinary people" or "commoners" (heimin).
 As seen in the 1871 GCS proclamations concerning eta and hinin (above), these and other outcastes and subcastes were also mainstreamed into the ranks of commoners.

-As before, though, some individuals had reason to want to change, or had to change, their status.
-And so regulations were needed to facilitate the bureaucratic recognition of status changes in family registers.
+As before, though, there were situations in which an individual's status had to be changed, whether elevated or reduced.
+And so regulations were needed to facilitate status changes in household registers.

 Top

-Great Council of State Proclamation No. 115, promulgated on Meiji 55-10-2, a lunar date which corresponds to 2 November 1872, facilitated the migration of nobility and gentry to ordinary status.
+Great Council of State Proclamation No. 115, promulgated on Meiji 5-10-2, a lunar date which corresponds to 2 November 1872, facilitated the migration of nobility and gentry to an ordinary person's register.

 The wording of the proclamation, and my structural translation, are as follows.
 The Japanese text is my transcription of a printed version in HRZS, Volume 7, Meiji 5, page 87 (see "Sources" above).